Large Language Model-Based Agents for Software Engineering: A Survey: Research Opportunities

 Additionally, existing metrics heavily emphasize effectiveness, leaving trustworthy requirements such as robustness, security, and fairness underexplored.
 Given the flexibility and autonomy of LLM-based agents, they may exhibit unstable behavior, which can limit their practical application in real-world SE environments.
 Evaluating these attributes is essential for building trust in these systems.

 Another critical consideration is the cost associated with these agents, particularly as they often involve lengthy workflows, frequent LLM invocations, and the management of large datasets.
-According to our analysis, only 44.3\% of the papers we surveyed have explicitly considered the efficiency of agents in SE tasks, incorporating quantitative analyses of time, token consumption, monetary cost, and feedback loops (\eg{} tool invocation frequency or inter-agent discussion frequency).
+According to our analysis, only 46.7\% of the papers we surveyed have explicitly considered the efficiency of agents in SE tasks, incorporating quantitative analyses of time, token consumption, monetary cost, and feedback loops (\eg{} tool invocation frequency or inter-agent discussion frequency).
 These efficiency and computational costs are particularly important when applying agents to large-scale code repositories, complex documentation, or intricate workflows.

-\headfi{Benchmarks.} LLM-based agents significantly extend the capabilities of standalone LLMs, showing great promise in tackling more complex, end-to-end SE tasks.
+\textbf{\textit{Benchmarks.}} LLM-based agents significantly extend the capabilities of standalone LLMs, showing great promise in tackling more complex, end-to-end SE tasks.
 However, existing benchmarks used for evaluating these agents often suffer from quality issues.
-For instance, prior research \cite{Agentless, swe-bench-verified} has identified that the SWE-bench benchmark includes tasks with vague or incomplete issue descriptions, reducing their relevance and applicability.
+For instance, prior research~\cite{Agentless, swe-bench-verified} has identified that the SWE-bench benchmark includes tasks with vague or incomplete issue descriptions, reducing their relevance and applicability.

-Moreover, many tasks in current benchmarks are far simpler than real-world SE challenges.
-As outlined in Table \ref{tab:endtoenddata}, the software generated by LLM-based agents for end-to-end development tends to be relatively small in scale (e.g., consisting of a single function or a few files), which is not representative of the complexity of real-world software projects.
-In addition, previous work \cite{swe-bench-verified} reveals that the majority of tasks (77.8\%) in the SWE-bench benchmark can be completed within an hour by an experienced software engineer, further highlighting the gap between benchmark tasks and real-world SE challenges.
+Moreover, current benchmarks are far less complex than real-world SE challenges.
+As outlined in Table~\ref{tab:endtoenddata}, the software generated by LLM-based agents for end-to-end development is typically small in scale (\eg{} a single function or a few files), which fails to capture the complexity of real-world projects.
+Furthermore, prior work \cite{swe-bench-verified} reports that most tasks in the SWE-bench benchmark (77.8\%) can be completed by an experienced engineer within an hour, further underscoring the discrepancy between benchmark tasks and real-world SE demands~\cite{rahardja2025can}.

 To address these shortcomings, future research can focus on creating more realistic, high-quality benchmarks that better reflect the complexity and demands of real-world SE.
 These improved benchmarks will enable more accurate and meaningful evaluations of LLM-based agents' capabilities and potential.